 Let’s start with the best part: Freebies.

 Like most other social media platforms, Twitter is free to use.
 However, Twitter is unique in that their hashtag and the @mention system makes it much easier than other platforms to gain good reach.
-In fact, with a good mixture of newsjacking (relevancy) + hilarity, you may get lucky and have your Tweet go viral.
+In fact, with a good mixture of newsjacking (relevancy) + hilarity, you may get lucky and have your Tweet go viral or have someone download your Twitter video.
 Sort of like what happened with this guy who doesn’t have a big following but still has over 30K retweets.So, why pay?

 While organic posts can have decent engagement, it’s more of a gamble to hit that “Gone Viral” bell.